MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-templates.md

 ## To configure the templates in the Azure Information Protection policy

->[!NOTE]
->This functionality replaces configuring custom templates in the Azure classic portal.
-The classic portal is now retired, so you must use the Azure portal.
-For a quick how-to mapping, see [Tasks that you used to do with the Azure classic portal](migrate-portal.md).

 1. If you haven't already done so, open a new browser window and [sign in to the Azure portal](configure-policy.md#signing-in-to-the-azure-portal).
 Then navigate to the **Azure Information Protection - Labels** blade.

     For example, on the hub menu, click **All services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.